Echosmith: Career

 Leading up to what was supposed to be the release of the band's sophomore album and corresponding tour, "Goodbye" was released as the lead single on July 14, 2017.
 One week later, the band performed their new single live for the first time at the 2017 MTV Fandom Awards during San Diego Comic-Con.
-Over the Summer, two additional singles, "Future Me" and "Dear World," were also released.
+Over the summer, two additional singles, "Future Me" and "Dear World," were also released.
 After a prior announcement delaying the album and tour until Spring 2018, the Inside a Dream EP was released in its stead on September 29, 2017.
 With this release, "Get Into My Car" was featured as a promotional single with a corresponding music video.
 In March 2018, the band released a new lead single, "Over My Head," pushing the album to summer, and subsequently delaying it indefinitely.
-Later that Summer, the band opened for Pentatonix on their tour and rounded out the year with a Christmas show in San Diego on December 8, 2018.
+Later that summer, the band opened for Pentatonix on their tour and rounded out the year with a Christmas show in San Diego on December 8, 2018.
 On March 8, 2019, Echosmith released their single "Favorite Sound," as a collaboration with musician Audien, as well as a cover of "Reflektor" by Arcade Fire, originally from 2013.
 Later that year, Echosmith and for KING & COUNTRY worked on a remix cover of "God Only Knows."
 Echosmith performed during the Magnificent Mile Lights Festival on November 23, 2019, in Chicago; the event was broadcast nationally.
 The band's second studio album, Lonely Generation, was released on January 10, 2020, via their Echosmith Music label under Warner Music Group.
 On May 28, 2022, Echosmith performed the English opening song of the 25th season of Pokémon the Series, "With You."

+On July 28, 2023, the band released their third album, Echosmith.
+The album was preceded by four singles in the year leading up to its release: "Hang Around", "Gelato", "Hindsight" and "Sour".

+On August 26, 2024, Sydney changed her professional name to Sydney Quiseng, adopting the last name of her husband Cameron Quiseng, and began hinting on social media that she would be starting a solo career.
+Her debut single as a solo artist, "Wonder", was released on September 13, 2024.
+Over the next eight months, she released the singles "Guilty", "Phases", "I Need Findin'" and "Leftover Coffee", all of which appeared on her debut EP Phases, released on June 20, 2025.